 After this buy-in, all that’s needed is the right technology to execute this strategy.

-While everyone within your business can profit in some way, shape, or form from a CDP, it’s marketing technology that is, unsurprisingly, meant to be owned and operated by marketing.
+While everyone at your brand can profit in some way, shape, or form from a CDP, it’s martech that is, unsurprisingly, meant to be owned and operated by marketing.

-Your C-suite may have begun to put the pieces into place for a customer-centric culture.
-Now it’s on you and your marketing team to inform them how the tech is crucial to implement such a culture.
+Your C-suite may’ve put some pieces in place for a customer-centric culture.
+Now it’s on you and your team to inform them how the tech is crucial to implement such a culture.